JoseRoca/WinFBX/docs/DateTime/CPowerTime Class.md

 # <a name="AddHours"></a>AddHours

 Adds the specified number of hours to this **CPowerTime** object.
-You can subtract years by using a negative number.
+You can subtract hours by using a negative number.

 ```
 AddHours (BYVAL nHours AS LONG)